Get access to healthcare by phone or video call, wherever you are.

 Telehealth is having a consultation with a healthcare provider by phone or video call.

-Many GPs, specialists and other healthcare providers now offer a telehealth consultation when a physical examination isn’t necessary.
+Many GPs, specialists, and other healthcare providers now offer a telehealth consultation when a physical examination isn’t necessary.
 It’s not intended to replace essential visits to the doctor, but rather be a convenient solution when you can’t see a doctor face to face.

-Until 31 March 2021, if you have seen your regular doctor or medical centre in the last 12 months, they may be able to bulk-bill your telehealth consultation.
+If you have seen your regular doctor or medical centre in the last 12 months, they may be able to bulk-bill your telehealth consultation.

 Kendal keeps in contact with telehealth